OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Can The New York Mets Keep Their Form?

 We’ve reached the quarter-point of the season, and the New York Mets hold one of the best records in baseball.
 They sit atop the NL East with a record of 29-17, which is 7.5 games above the second-place Phillies and Braves (who are both 21-24).
 First Baseman and 2-time home run derby winner Pete Alonso has been leading the charge offensively, hitting 11 home runs with 44 RBIs, all while hitting .275.
 As per usual with the Mets, the starting pitching as been on point: Taijuan Walker, David Peterson, and Max Scherzer all hold an ERA under 3.00, and Carlos Carrasco has already cast his ballot as comeback player of the year.
-If you believe in the Mets, you can place some bets on them at any of the New Jersey online gambling sites.
+If you believe in the Mets, you can place some bets on them at any of the New Jersey online casino sites.

 All this said, the looming injury cloud still casts over this Mets team.
 Two-time Cy Young Award winner Jacob DeGrom has yet to make his 2022 season debut, and Max Scherzer is out for at least the next two months.
 Tylor Megill hit the IL after an excellent start to the season, and he joined relief pitchers Sean Reid-Foley and Trevor May.
 And to add insult to injury–or in this case, just injury to injury–Catcher James McCann is out for at least the next 4 weeks.